-As we head into winter, looking after your health has never been more important.
-Trying to stay fit and healthy is a priority for everyone, and after a year of uncertainty surrounding coronavirus, you need to do everything you can to maintain your health.
+You may have noticed that it’s winter.
+Looking after our health has never been more important.
+Trying to stay fit and healthy is a priority for everyone, and after a year of uncertainty surrounding coronavirus, we need to do everything we can to maintain your health.

-The cold weather can increase the risk of catching a virus like cold and flu, and with the Covid-19 outbreak still ongoing, you must take care of yourself as best as you can.
-Here are four ways to look after your health this winter.
+The cold weather can increase the risk of catching a virus like cold and flu, and with the Covid-19 outbreak still ongoing, we must take care of ourselves as best as we can.
+Here are just four ways to look after health this winter.

 Get tested for Covid-19